Gladys Lounsbury Hobby: Key contributions and impact

 Hobby is recognized for her work in creating a form of penicillin that was effective on human hosts.
 In 1940, Hobby and her colleagues, Dr. Karl Meyer and Dr. Martin Henry Dawson, wrote to Howard Florey and Ernst Chain to procure a sample of penicillin.
 They naively decided to make some penicillin and soon became experts in the fermentation process, and began refining it into a drug.
 Hobby, Meyer, and Dawson performed the first tests of penicillin on humans in 1940 and 1941, before presenting at the American Society for Clinical Investigation.
 They discovered that penicillin was a powerful germ-killer that reduced the severity of infectious diseases and made procedures such as organ transplantation and open-heart surgery possible.
 Their findings received media coverage, which helped attract funding from the United States Government to mass-produce penicillin during World War II, saving the lives of many soldiers.

 At Pfizer, Hobby did extensive early work on Terramycin and Viomycin, used for the treatment of tuberculosis.
-As a specialist in antimicrobial therapy, she was among the firsts to research how these drugs worked in the human body.
+As a specialist in antimicrobial therapy, she was among the first to research how these drugs worked in the human body.